 Reviews and ratings

-Do customers give your business or product ratings?
-Then you could collect them on a review page and mark these up as ratings or reviews with Schema.org/Review.
-This way search engines recognize the reviews and might show them in the search results.
+Do customers give your product ratings?
+Then you could collect them and mark these up as ratings or reviews with Schema.org/Review.
+This way search engines recognize the product reviews and might show them in the search results.
 We’ve written a post on reviews and ratings as well.
 Remember, reviews must be present and visible for visitors of the page.
+Also, Google recently put the cap on self-serving reviews.
+This means that, for the organization and localBusiness type, collecting those reviews yourself to get them in the search results is not allowed any more.

 Businesses and organizations